 This course is an introduction to the Middle East, not as a political region.
 Instead, it investigates Middle Eastern Civilization from a social and historical perspective.
 Recently, and especially after 9/11, the Middle East has become synonymous in many Westerner's minds with Islam and fanaticism.
 The Middle East actually has a rich heritage and is one of the oldest civilizations in the world.
-Students will examine how some Pre-Islamic customs reshaped both the modern see how the influence resulted in the struggles between secular governments and fundamentalists.
+Students will examine how some Pre-Islamic customs reshaped both the modern Eastern and Western cultures and see how the influence resulted in the struggles between secular governments and fundamentalists.
 Prerequisite: EN 102